Some stories you might be interested in:

 Insulin pumps & insulin delivery can also be affected by altitude sickness.
 Altitude when flying may stimulate the release of extra insulin and cause a hypo- however, the amount of insulin delivered is very small (if it is delivered) and it depends on your own body- how insulin sensitive you are etc. For example, research has shown that as the planes ascend, pumps can deliver an extra 1-1.4 units of insulin- so this amount will affect everyone differently.
 For me, this wouldn’t do anything drastic to my blood sugars.
 You can read more about flying and diabetes here.

 From my experience hiking Torres del Paine in Patagonia, this is a challenge.
 The higher you are, the less oxygen you get, and you can feel extremely out of breath and tired quickly.
 I personally need to take it really slow otherwise I just feel terrible.
 You need to consider a variety of things when hiking at altitude with diabetes and Diabetes UK has a fantastic guide filled with advice!
 Just because it is a little more challenging, it doesn’t mean you shouldn’t do it- preparation is key, and be sensible during the activity.

+Remember if you want a full guide to travelling with type 1 diabetes and further information on diabetes and altitude, including tips, tricks and health professional input, then you can download the complete guide here.
 If anyone has any experience at altitude with their diabetes then comment.
 And for any questions then just ask and I will do my best to help :)